EPIC EV ROAD TRIPS

 $10.00 Per Car - NYS Empire Pass Accepted

 This popular swimming area is located on the southern shore of Lake George.
-Also known as "Million Dollar Beach", it is within walking distance of the village of Lake George and DEC's Lake George Battleground Campground and Lake George Battlefield Day Use Area.
+Known as "Million Dollar Beach", it is within walking distance of the village of Lake George and DEC's Lake George Battleground Campground and Lake George Battlefield Day Use Area.
 Changing rooms, restrooms, and showers (available in the beach house), volleyball court on the beach, picnic tables, grills by the beach, a large swimming beach.

 PROSPECT MOUNTAIN VETERANS MEMORIAL HIGHWAY